bruceravel/demeter/documentation/DPG/highlevel/plot.rst

    :target: ../_images/plot_r_mri.png
    :align: left

    Multiple parts of the complex |chi| (R) are overplotted by repeatedly plotting data in R-space without calling the ``start_plot`` method.
 The value of ``r_pl`` is set between each part of the plot.
-Note that the “envelope” is the magnitude plotted twice, once multiplied by -1.
+Note that the :quoted:`envelope` is the magnitude plotted twice, multiplied by -1.

 .. linebreak::